RafLaf/webcam/README.md

 ## task-related
 ### inference on cifar-test specifics
     dataset parameters:
-    --dataset-path : path of the data
+    -- dataset-path : path of the data
-    -- batch-size (default 1) : batch size for evaluation (only supported with pytorch model) -- num-classes-dataset(default 10): number of class in the dataset
+    -- batch-size (default 1) : batch size for evaluation (only supported with pytorch model) -- num-classes (default 10): number of class to take into acount -- sample_per_class (default 1000) : number of sample to take into acount

     model parameters :
     --nways (default 5) : number of few-shot ways